 Check out this article for some excellent pointers on DIY branding tools: THE BEST TOOLS FOR DIY BRANDING ON A BUDGET

 My top DIY branding tip is to make sure you create it using a platform that supports “vector” graphics.
 These are completely scalable, so you can easily put your logo on a t-shirt, a pen, or a billboard without altering the dimensions or quality.
-In Canva you can simply export as an “SVG” file!
+In Canva (affiliate link) you can simply export as an “SVG” file!

 2. Coordinate Your Colour Palette FOR DIY BRANDING